By Clayton Boone, CFA, CFP®, Matt Mormino, CFP®, and Chris DeStefano

 Is a mega backdoor Roth even possible with your 401(k) plan?

-For lots of us, this strategy isn’t available.
-There are two prereqs—if you’re unsure about either, double-check with HR or contact your plan administrator.
+There are two prerequisites—if you’re unsure about either, double-check with HR or contact your plan administrator.

 If you’re a no on either of these, the mega backdoor Roth isn’t a good strategy for you.
 Let’s say you’re a “yes” on both.